As of August 2026,

 Pay & demand figures are US medians (BLS, in USD) - your local figures will differ.
 Your exposure score applies broadly.

-No automatable tasks identified for this role — its real, individually-assessed tasks consistently read as augmentable (93%).
+No automatable tasks identified for this role - its individually-assessed tasks split 87% augmentable / 13% durable.

 - Prescribe orthotic and prosthetic applications and adaptive equipment, such as wheelchairs, bracing, or communication devices, to maximize patient function and self-sufficiency.